A Simple Near-Linear Pseudopolynomial Time Randomized Algorithm for Subset Sum

 \subsection{Subset sum problem}

-Given $n$ (not necessarily distinct) positive integers $s_1,s_2,\dots,s_n$ and a target sum $t$, the \textsc{SubsetSum} problem is to decide whether there exists a subset of indices $I \subseteq \{1,2,\dots,n\}$ such that $\sum_{i \in I}s_i = t$.
-We also consider the \#$_p$\textsc{SubsetSum} problem, which asks for the number of such subsets $I$ modulo $p$.
+Given $n$ (not necessarily distinct) positive integers $s_1,s_2,\dots,s_n$ and a target sum $t$, the \textsc{Subset~Sum} problem is to decide whether there exists a subset of indices $I \subseteq \{1,2,\dots,n\}$ such that $\sum_{i \in I}s_i = t$.
+We also consider the \#$_p$\textsc{Subset~Sum} problem, which asks for the number of such subsets $I$ modulo $p$.
 We use the word RAM model with word length $w = \Theta (\log t)$ throughout this paper.